-When the urinary bladder is removed (due to cancer, other medical condition, or because the organ no longer works), another method must be devised for urine to exit the body.
-Urinary reconstruction and diversion is a surgical method to create a new way for you to pass urine.
+When the urinary bladder is removed (due to cancer, other medical condition, or because the organ no longer works), another method must be developed for urine to exit the body.
+Urinary reconstruction and diversion is a surgical method to create a new way to pass urine.

 Urinary diversion options

 There are three main types of urinary diversion surgeries